 Bicycling in the cooler months is great fun.
-The key is staying comfortable, which is all about choosing and wearing the right cycling clothing.
+The key is staying comfortable, which is all about choosing and wearing the right apparel.

 60 and Below

-Arm and knee warmers add protection for your limbs with a cozy layer of warmth, which also helps prevent injuries that can come from exposing the joints to the cold.
-Warmers are easy to pull on and off, and pack, so they're ideal if you're unsure about the weather or if you’re climbing and descending a lot.
+Arm and knee warmers add protection for your limbs.
+Some have insulated linings and they help prevent cold exposure of the joints.
+Warmers are easy to pull on and off and pack, so they're ideal if you're unsure about the weather.

 50 and Below

-At these temperatures you need more protection.
-For example, frozen feet can ruin a ride quickly.
+At this point, you need more protection.
+For example, cold feet can ruin a ride quickly.
 Wool socks, which are warm when dry or wet, are perfect for winter warriors.
-They're not only incredibly warm and breathable, but they wick to keep you dry, too.
-For your upper body, a light jacket is great for cool and changing weather.
-Jackets provide wind protection, breathability and water-resistant or waterproof fabric.
-Plus they're easy to get on and off, stow easily in a jersey pocket and are form fitting to not catch the wind.
+They're not only incredibly warm and breathable, but they wick to keep your feet dry too.

-Lightweight Lycra tights are another piece perfect for just about any outdoor activity.
-Thin and durable, they protect your skin from the wind and elements while never overheating you on 'tweener days.
-Plus, a form fit means you won't have to worry about fabric tangling with bike parts or impeding you whether you're riding, running or skiing.
+Lightweight Lycra tights are another piece perfect for this temperature.
+There are some with padding and some without.
+Thin and durable, they protect your skin from the wind and elements while never overheating you.

 40 and Below

-As it starts to get even colder, it’s important to protect your head, hands and toes even more aggressively.
+Most people, including myself, would advise to stay in bed, but if you still feel like you need to get out and ride, keep on reading.
+Riding in these temperatures, it’s important to protect your head, hands and toes even more.
 There's nothing like a warm hat, booties, and lined gloves to keep Old Man Winter at bay.

-We have helmet-friendly hats that provide essential moisture management for your dome.
-And lined gloves ready to take on the vicious combination of cold, wet and wind-chill that ends many rides.
-They boast a water-and wind-resistant outer layer with a warm, wicking removable liner (for easy washing).
-Plus the flexible, five-finger design prevents numb digits without bulk that would hamper shifting and braking.
-You'll also want booties that slip over your cycling shoes to block the wind, water and frigid temps too.
-The soles are built to last and have cutouts for your cycling shoe cleats too.
+Lined gloves are ready to take on the combination of cold, wet and wind-chill that ends many rides.
+They have a water-and wind-resistant outer layer with a warm, wicking, (sometimes) removable liner (for easy washing).
+Plus the flexible, five-finger design prevents numb digits without bulk that would limit shifting and braking.
+You'll also want shoe covers that slip over your cycling shoes to block the wind, water and frigid temps.

-Up top, maximize your layering power with a warm fleece-lined vest.
-Like their lighter wind-stopping cousins, these block breezes but with heavier fabric and a cozy fleece lining for moisture transfer and maximum comfort when temperatures drop.
+Fleece-lined vests will optimize your layering.
+Like their lighter wind-stopping cousins, these block breezes but they use heavier fabrics and a warm fleece lining for moisture transfer and maximum comfort when temperatures drop.

-Look at all-weather jackets and rain pants for more protection.
-With water resistance, wind proofing and toasty warmth, they are just the thing to keep you commuting and training strong all winter.
-Features, such as sealed seams, shockcord bottoms, weatherproof collars and extended cuffs keep you comfy.
-Plus, breathable materials, fleece lining and dexterity-friendly designs make these jackets and pants just right for much of your winter riding.
-Cold Weather Clothing
+All-weather jackets and rain pants give you even more protection if you need it.
+With water resistance, wind proofing and added warmth, they are perfect to keep you commuting and training strong all winter.
+Features, such as sealed seams, elastic bottoms, weatherproof collars and extended cuffs keep you comfortable.
+Plus, breathable materials, fleece lining and dexterity-friendly designs make these jackets and pants just right for all your winter riding.